AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-notices-and-recommendations.md

 If any Campaign custom resource record contains personal information, applicable to a customer’s use of Campaign, such record should be linked to a corresponding Campaign profile record (either directly or through another custom resource) so that a privacy related delete on the profile record can also delete the linked custom resource record containing personal information; the linking and deletion options between the entities must be configured to enable this cascade-like removal of the linked records.
 Personal information should not be entered into a custom resource that is not linked to the profile.

-Learn how to map Campaign resources and Dynamics 365 entities [in this section](../../integrating/using/map-campaign-custom-resources-and-dynamics-365-custom-entities.md).
+Learn how to map Campaign resources and Dynamics 365 entities [in this section](../../integrating/using/d365-acs-map-campaign-custom-resources-and-dynamics-365-custom-entities.md).

-## Opt-out
+## Opt-out {#opt-out}

 Due to the differences in opt-out attributes between Dynamics 365 and Campaign, and to the differences in business requirements of each customer, opt-out mapping has been left as an exercise for the customer to complete.
 It is important to ensure opt-outs are properly mapped between systems so that end user opt-out preferences are maintained, and they don't receive a communication via a channel that they have opted out of.

-Please be aware that only Campaign attributes with the 'No longer contact by' prefix (e.g., No longer contact by email) or the specific attribute for CCPA opt-out can be used in opt-out mappings.
-[Learn more](../../developing/using/datamodel-profile.md).
+Please be aware that only the following can be used in opt-out mappings:
+* Campaign attributes with the 'No longer contact by' prefix (e.g., No longer contact by email), or
+* the specific attribute for CCPA

+More information regarding Profile entity fields can be found [here](../../developing/using/datamodel-profile.md).

-In Dynamics 365, most opt-out fields have the “donot” prefix; however, you can also utilize other attributes for opt-out purposes if the data-types are compatible.
+In Dynamics 365, most opt-out fields have the “donot” prefix, however, you can also utilize other attributes for opt-out purposes if the data-types are compatible.

 When provisioning the integration, you will have the opportunity to specify which opt-out configuration you require for your business:

 * Dynamics 365 is source of truth for opt-outs: opt-out attributes will be synchronized in one direction from Dynamics 365 to Campaign
 * Campaign is the source of truth for opt-outs: opt-out attributes will be synchronized in one direction from Campaign to Dynamics 365
-* Dynamics 365 AND Campaign are both sources of truth: opt-out attributes will be synchronized bidirectionally between Campaign and Dynamics 365
+* Dynamics 365 AND Campaign are both sources of truth: opt-out attributes will be synchronized **bidirectionally** between Campaign and Dynamics 365

 Alternatively, if you have a separate process to manage opt-out synchronization between the systems, the integration's opt-out data flow can be disabled.